mscottcam/dash_capstone/need.md

 4. need submit listener to pull in input data to seed into database, but not working

-5. jquery eslint $ fix
+5. jquery eslint $ fix (done)

 6. search for (@help) in app.js

 7. auth setup, nodemon auth.js, push

-8. Delete functional

 8. edit functional

 9. fetch

+10. persist data in state, html

+11. html page on heroku